AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 ### Improvements {#e-rn-improvements}

-* The Push messaging service has been modernized to optimize maintenance.
+* The Push messaging service has been modernized to improve support.
 (CAMP-47959)
-* The SMS messaging service has been modernized to provide an improved stability.
+* The SMS messaging service has been improved to provide a better stability.
 (CAMP-52217)
+* Adobe has made many accessibility fixes to improve the application's overall ease of use.
+Here are a few examples of accessibility improvements:
+    * The keyboard accessibility of the interface has been optimized in many screens.
+    * The application has been enchanced for touchscreen users.
+    * The color of several items across the interface has been changed to improve visibility.

+### Other changes {#e-rn-changes}

 * The out-of-the-box **Reporting Enrichment Creation Workflow** has been added.
 After importing a target mapping from one instance to another, simply run the workflow to import the corresponding reporting enrichment entries.
 (CAMP-52452)

-### Patches{#e-rn-patches}
+### Issues fixed{#e-rn-patches}

 * Fixed an issue which could lead to a timeout error when displaying the **Hot click** report.
 (CAMP-51582)
 * Fixed an issue which could prevent you from using the integration with the **Places** service.
 (CAMP-51923)